sylvesterchiang/MessengerBots16/README.md

 > Each team member must create a personal Facebook account and a Facebook developer account [here] (https://developers.facebook.com/)

+## What this does

+I figured it's hard sometimes to describe what you're shopping for, and to classify it down to tags as a shopper.
+It's a lot more intuitive at times to have a photo of the product you're looking for.
+So wanted to create a workflow where the client could paste in an image link, and the messenger bot will respond with the most similar products available.

+To do this we used the Google Vision API, to generate a list of labels.
+We generated labels for all the images in the catalogue and stored them in a MongoDB database so we wouldn't have to make repeated API calls which would take a loto f time, and also because the credit limit for the free tier is low.
+We calculated a similarity metric, using overlapping labels as well as the associated confidence score for each label.
+Finally we return the most simlar items to the user.

+## To generate the mongodb local database run:

+`mongoimport --db users --collection catalogue --file catalogue.json`

 ## Before you begin - team tasks

 * Create a Facebook page [here] (https://www.facebook.com/pages/create)